-I believe elearning done right offers an incredible way to design mobile, personalized, and self-paced training.
+I believe elearning offers an incredible way to design mobile, personalized, and self-paced training.

 Regarding online training approaches, I truly believe in simulations.
 I think building your own understanding of the world by experiencing and reflecting on it is, in most cases, the best way to learn.
 I also believe learning should be active, and appeal to already acquired knowledge.

-Concerning the future of elearning, I think most of the tools I use on regular basis, such as Articulate Storyline or Adobe Captivate, will and should evolve to offer more immersive experiences.
-In the meantime, I’m learning how to use Maya and Unity to try to attain this high level of immersion.
+Concerning the future of elearning, I think most of the tools I use on regular basis, such as Articulate Storyline or Adobe Captivate, will evolve to offer more immersive experiences.
+In the meantime, I focus on user experience to try to offer the best possible solution.

 I’m hired by companies but I work for learners.
 I listen to the needs of both to create tailor-made solutions that best meet their expectations.